The concept plan (above) included in a July 2025 feasibility study provides a general layout for a water and sewer system in Summit Point.

 The Initial Path For Funding

-In December 2025, CTUB applied for a grant from the West Virginia Water Development Authority that offered the potential to fund the entire cost of the design, engineering and construction of a water and sewer system in Summit Point.
+In December 2025, CTUB applied to the West Virginia Water Development Authority for a grant that offered the potential to fund the entire cost of the design, engineering and construction of a water and sewer system in Summit Point.
 At the time, CTUB expected the grant amount would be $10.6 million with no requirement for local funding, based on assurances from the state entities involved in the process.

-However, according to information provided prior to the February 11 meeting, the state received more applications than expected for the grant fund, so the amount available to CTUB for this project was reduced to $4 million.
+However, according to information provided to the CTUB board at its January 28 meeting, the state received more applications than expected for the grant fund, so the grant amount available to CTUB for this project was reduced to $4 million.

 Looking At Local Funding Options

-The information presented by the staff at CTUB’s February 11 meeting were light on the details necessary for the board members to evaluate the project.
+The information presented by the CTUB staff at the next board meeeting on February 11 were light on the details necessary for the board members to evaluate the project.
 The missing information includes:

 A specific development plan for the site — The planning budget includes $2.7 million for the network of pipes to supply water and collect sewage.
 Without a master plan for the site, a significant amount of this investment could end up needing to be replaced or modified as the site is developed.